qgis/QGIS-Documentation/source/user_manual/sextante/toolbox.rst

 .. _figure_extent:

+.. only:: html

+   **Figure SEXTANTE 8**

 .. figure:: /static/user_manual/sextante/extent.png
    :align: center

-   Figure SEXANTE 8: Extent
+   SEXTANTE Extent

 If you select the first option, you will see a window like the next one.

 .. _figure_extent_list:

+.. only:: html

+   **Figure SEXTANTE 9**

 .. figure:: /static/user_manual/sextante/extent_list.png
    :align: center

-   Figure SEXANTE 9: Extent List
+   SEXTANTE Extent List

 If you select the second one, the parameters window will hide itself, so you can click and drag onto the canvas.
 Once you have defined the selected rectangle, the dialog will reappear, containing the values in the extent text box.

 .. _figure_extent_drag:

 .. figure:: /static/user_manual/sextante/extent_drag.png
    :align: center

-   Figure SEXANTE 10: Extent Drag
+   Figure SEXTANTE 10: Extent Drag

 -  A list of elements (whether raster layers, vector ones or tables), to select from the list of the ones available in QGIS.
 To make the